General Data Protection Regulations, 2018

-We sometimes transfer personal information to other authorities, so that we can operate effectively as a school and be able to positively implement our duty of care for the school community.
+Under the 2018 General Data Protection Regulations (GDPR) we are required to be transparent about any personal information that we hold.
+We sometimes transfer personal information to other authorities, so that we can operate effectively as a school; this allows us to positively implement our duty of care for the school community.
 Under data regulations we are lawfully able to do this to carry out tasks in the public interest and as part of our legal obligation.
-Under the GDPR we are required to be more transparent so that everyone can see more about the personal information that we hold.
-We have completed an updated Information Audit, Data Protection Policy and Privacy Notices in preparation for the GDPR.
-These are all located on this webpage (see below).
+We are required to complete regular Information Audits, and have an updated General Data Protection Policy and Privacy Notices (see below).

 You have rights under GDPR as follows:

 a right of access to a copy of any personal information data that we hold on you or your children.
 However, we may have to consider applying for an exemption to some information where our duties maybe potentially compromised.